sdelamo/sergiodelamo.com/posts/springboot-micronaut-statusresponseexception.md

 ---
-title: SpringBoot to the Micronaut framework - @ResponseStatus Exception
+title: SpringBoot to the Micronaut® framework - @ResponseStatus Exception
 summary: In SpringBoot you can annotate your exceptions with @ResponseStatus, Micronaut's HttpStatusException achieves a similar behaviour
 date_published: 2021-04-28T08:05:01+01:00
 keywords:micronaut,springboot